 Players at this age are looking for more than just fun.
 They still want to have fun, but it is not the sole reason for enjoying soccer.
 Players are eager to become part of a team, learn more about the skills involved in soccer, form friendships and build a relationship with the coach.
-In addition, they want to be challenged mentally as well as physically by learning tactics and strategies that they can apply during games.
 Their soccer experience needs to be more encompassing.
-A coach needs to challenge the players, while still keeping all the fun elements involved!
+A coach needs to challenge the players while still keeping all the fun elements involved!